Jeffin03/RJ-Music-Store/README.md

 * This project is *not* suitable for `commercial/real world` use, it is only for `Educational and Learning purposes` and can be used as `reference material` for School or College projects.

-* Feel free to contribute to this project

-* Raise an issue for queries, or when you face any issue.

 * The Database schemas are present in the Databases folder.
 [Click here to navigate to the folder](Databases).
 #